NoamB/youtube-summarizer/README.md

 # YouTube Video Summarizer

-A powerful web application that generates concise summaries of YouTube videos using a local LLM (Ollama).
+A web application that generates summaries of YouTube videos using either a local LLM (Ollama) or an online API (Gemini).

 ## Features
 - **Video Summarization**: Fetches transcripts and generates structured summaries.
 - **Embedded Player**: Watch the video directly on the results page.
 - **Clickable Timestamps**: Timestamps in the summary are interactive links that seek the video to the specific time.
 - **Progress Indicators**: Real-time feedback ("Fetching transcript...", "Generating summary...").
+Tells you how much time you saved by not watching the video.
 - **Premium UI**: Modern dark-mode interface built with React and Tailwind CSS.

 ## Prerequisites